MinjuCo/architecture_flowershop/README.md

 * An editor/IDE of your choice.
 [Visual Studio](https://code.visualstudio.com/) was used for this project, because you can access the command line directly from it and you can install extensions very easily.

 ## Usage
-You can use 'dotnet watch run' to run the project; after you get the notification that the application is started, go to http://Localhost:5000/swagger/index.html; you will get an overview with all the API methods and a quick method to execute them.
+You can use `dotnet watch run` to run the project; after you get the notification that the application is started, go to http://Localhost:5000/swagger/index.html; you will get an overview with all the API methods and a quick method to execute them.
+Don't forget to setup the database.

 ### Explanation

-* 'dotnet watch run' is a file monitor; it compiles and whatches your code.
+* `dotnet watch run` is a file monitor; it compiles and whatches your code.

-## TO DO
+## Developers note
 Maury:
 > Ik heb mijn basiskennis proberen te maken door innformatie en meer op te zoeken,  omdat ik de basis kennis nog niet heb.
 > De sales pagina was nog niet gelukt, dus deze moet nog worden gefixt en worden verwerkt.